-The table above indicates that Macarthur students achieved above the State Mean in all tests.
 The table below indicates that the majority of Macarthur students achieved well above the National Benchmark for all tests.
-There was a greater percentage of students achieving results in the top two bands (Bands 7 & 8) for all domains compared to the State.
+There was a greater percentage of students achieving results in the top two bands (Bands 7 & 8) for all domains except Writing compared to the State.